 A lateral collateral ligament sprain occurs when the ligament on the outer side of the knee tears.
-This type of sprain is most common in people who play contact sports, such as football.

 The LCL connects the thighbone to the smaller calf bone.
 It controls the sideways movement of the knee, and, alongside the medial collateral ligament on the inner knee, it contributes to knee stability.